sksumanta/Banking_EndtoEnd_Devops/README.md

 # Banking_EndtoEnd_Devops
 This is a sample banking end to end project using jenkins, git , maven , docker , ansible , k8s , terraform

+In github sksumanta/sample_banking_devops.git is the sample project repo

 # Learning Outcomes
 ```
 Understand the microservices architecture